Hot tips on bushfire safety for hikers

 • Have a backup plan for your trip.
 If your initial route has a chance of being at risk play it safe and switch to your Plan B.

 • Check the weather conditions before your trip.
-Bureau of meteorology and Weather Zone -app’s for iphone/android
+Bureau of meteorology, Weather Zone -app’s for iphone/android and the Justweather website which is easy to understand.

 • Pack gear with the possibility of bushfire in mind: GPS beacons, face masks, thick soled hiking boots that can stand a little heat underfoot, clothing made from natural fibres.
 Synthetics can melt to your skin creating burns.